arunsrin/arunsrin.mkdocs/home/games/xbox.md

   - console
 ---

-# 🎮 Xbox Series X
+# :material-controller-classic:{ .anim-heart } Xbox Series X

 I love my Xbox because this is the console where I have formed memories of: